kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 "Were you so scared that you had to be helped out of the pool?"

 "No,"  I answered truthfully.
-"I got out without difficulty but was a little unnerved.
+"I got out without difficulty, but was a little unnerved.
 That is all."

 "Would you go into a pool to swim again after this?"

 "Of course!"
 I said.
-I count swimming among life's premium pleasures.
+"I count swimming among life's premium pleasures.
 It helps me de-stress and relax.
 It helps my thoughts to flow as freely as the water.
 Indeed, I have solved many a knotty problem in the pool.
-And, what's more, it is a healthy exercise.
+And, what's more, it is a healthy exercise."

 "And you want me to take your single episode in the pool and admit it as life's most scary experience?
 Surely, you are joking," Sol added ironically.

 Looking outside the coffee house at the warmth of the full morning sun, and the gentle ripple of leaves in the wind, I felt a little sheepish.
-Well, I thought that fear of the Void was an ace candidate: a finalist at the very least!"
+"Well, I thought that fear of the Void was an ace candidate: a finalist at the very least!"
+I said appealingly.

 "That I grant you," said Sol.
 It was so difficult to get the least approbation from him that I felt grateful for his remark.
 "Fear of loss of one's identity is indeed among the great fears that assail humankind.
 That is why people fear death.
 They do not know whether their identity will survive the experience.

 "But if the reports from countless [NDEs (Near Death Experiences)](https://en.wikipedia.org/wiki/Near-death_experience) are to be believed, death is a transition from one state of consciousness to another, and has nothing to do with loss of identity, any more than waking up from a dream does.
 Just as a dream is dissolved upon waking up, so does the 'dream of this world' get dissolved when we die, to wake up in another state of consciousness.
-But loss of identity, there is not."
+But loss of identity, there isn't."

 "OK, Sol," I said.
 "I have exhausted myself pondering the question you set me weeks ago.
 Why don't we call it a draw, and you tell me the answer.
 My idea of the Void has at least found honourable mention, I believe."

 Sol smiled wryly and said, "It is such a fine day, bright and carefree.
 Let us take a walk outdoors, commune with Mother Nature, and enjoy the weather.
 There will always be other days, grey and overcast, that will be more in tune with the topic we are discussing."

-And so, abruptly, did we leave to enjoy the sunny outdoors.
+And so we left abruptly to enjoy the sunny outdoors.

 ## The denouement

 The Saturday next week was cold and gloomy---a perfect backdrop to a discussion of the most scary experience.
 I met Sol at our cafe and each of us ordered his favourite coffee brew and choice of cake.
-We continued where we left off the last time.
+We continued where we left off.

 Sol began, saying, "Did I ever tell you how I felt about finishing my PhD?
 Every day for six years, the PhD was all I could think of.
-It weighed on me like a slab that couldn't be dislodged until that happy day when I handed in my thesis."
+It weighed on me like a slab that couldn't be dislodged, until that happy day when I handed in my thesis."

 "When I woke up the next morning," he continued, "I missed the slab---the weight of the unfinished thesis.
 I told myself that I should be euphoric for I had at last been let out of the self-imposed PhD prison.
 But I really missed having an unfinished thesis.
-I think it was a bit like the [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome) and the [postpartum baby blues](https://www.mayoclinic.org/diseases-conditions/postpartum-depression/symptoms-causes/syc-20376617) suffered by a young mother who has just given birth to her first child.
-Even retirement can be [stressful](https://www.health.harvard.edu/mens-health/retirement-stress-taking-it-too-easy-can-be-bad-for-you).
+I think it was a bit like the [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome), or the [postpartum baby blues](https://www.mayoclinic.org/diseases-conditions/postpartum-depression/symptoms-causes/syc-20376617) suffered by a young mother who has just given birth to her first child.
+Even [retirement can be stressful](https://www.health.harvard.edu/mens-health/retirement-stress-taking-it-too-easy-can-be-bad-for-you).
 We fall in love with our trials."

 "And did you get over it?"
 I asked.

 "I got used to it," he said.
-"Like the mist that lifts gradually with the morning sun, I became, gradually accustomed to life without the burden of a PhD thesis.
-And after a while, I did not miss the burden.
+"Like the mist that lifts gradually with the morning sun, I became gradually accustomed to life without the burden of a PhD thesis.
+And after a while, I did not miss it any more.
 Out of sight, out of mind."

 "So what is your definitive take on the most scary experience---more scary than everything we have discussed so far?
 And we have covered quite a bit," I said.

 He looked at me wistfully and then turned his gaze to the large glass windows in the cafe, staring vacantly into the outside, before resuming our conversation.
-With unaccustomed humility, he said "I am in no way superior to anyone else that my pronouncement should be deemed final in this 'most scary experience' sweepstake.
+With unaccustomed humility, he said "I am in no way superior to anyone else that my pronouncement should be deemed final in this 'most scary experience' competition.
 But what I am about to tell you is my personal experience."

 "Imagine that you lose something like your sense of identity but you are still living.
 The fear of loss of identity, with death or with enlightenment, is perhaps something neither of us will encounter in the here and now.
 But what happens if you went through a thorough clearing out of your 'To Do' tray in life.
 I had a foretaste of that after I submitted my PhD thesis, but it was temporary. _But what happens when you really feel that there is nothing else for you to accomplish in this world?_"

 I was taken aback by the utter finality of what he said.
 "Did some event in your life trigger such a feeling?"
 I asked.

 "Let me explain the context," he said after a few moments.
-"It was a good six months ago that I was laid up in bed for eight days with influenza.
+"It was a good six months ago.
+I was laid up in bed for eight days with influenza.
 I was isolated in my room so as not to spread the virus to others.
 Those eight days were restful but when I recall them now, they feel like a blur.
 I cannot recall individual days or daily experiences.
-But on the day I became well enough to break my isolation, I got up from bed and felt that I had _nothing more to accomplish in the world_.
+But on the day I became well enough to leave my isolation, I got up from bed and felt that I had _nothing more to accomplish in the world_.
 It was not a result of thought but what I may call _pure knowing_."

 "So, it was a more extreme form of your PhD-thesis-withdrawal syndrome?"
 I asked.